matthijskooijman/arduino-dsmr/README.md

 Parsed value types
 ------------------
 Some values are parsed to an Arduino `String` value or C++ integer type, those should be fairly straightforward.
-There are three special types that need some explanation: `FixedValue` and `TimestampedFixedValue`.
+There are two special types that need some explanation: `FixedValue` and `TimestampedFixedValue`.

 When looking at the DSMR P1 format, it defines a floating point format.